Neutrinos as possible probes for quantum gravity: Quantum decoherence

 $\mathfrak{L}_{ij}$ is the model-dependent function encoding the perturbation induced by the Lindebland operator.\\ Under the assumption of neutrino momenta peaked around the average value, the energy can be approximated with the series expansion $E_{i}(p)=E_{i}(\overline{p})+(p-\overline{p})v_{g(i)}$ written as a function of the group velocity $v_{g(i)}=\overline{p}_{i}/E_{i}$.
 The oscillation probability is amended by the introduction of the Lindebland time evolution, and in every decoherence scenario, it can be expressed as:

 where $D_{ij}(\mathbf{p},\,\mathbf{q})=\mathfrak{L}_{ij}(\mathbf{p},\,\mathbf{q})/v_{g(ij)}$ is the damping factor introduced by the decoherence effect and $v_{g(ij)}=(v_{g(i)}+v_{g(j)})/2$ is the mean group velocity.\\ The decoherence damping factor can be computed in the context of some QG scenarios, such as: \begin{itemize} \item symmetry deformations (DSR theories): $D_{ij}=\frac{L\,(\Delta m_{ij}^{2})^2}{8v_{g}M_{P}p^{2}}$ \cite{ArzanoDec} \item metric perturbations: $D_{ij}=\frac{L\,E^{6}(\Delta m_{ij}^2)^{2}}{4v_{g}M_{P}m_{i}^{4}m_{j}^{4}}$ \cite{Breuer} \item fluctuating minimal length: $D_{ij}=\frac{16\,L\,E^{4}(\Delta m_{ij}^2)^2}{v_{g}M_{P}^{5}}$ \cite{Petruzziello}. \end{itemize} In all these cases, the damping factor linearly depends on the propagation length of the neutrino beam.
-As it is illustrated in \cite{DEsposito}, only the metric perturbations can significantly affect the oscillation pattern enough to allow for the effect detection under the condition $D_{ij}\geq1$.
-The ideal experimental setup to test these effects is provided by astrophysics \cite{Stuttard,IceCubeDec}, atmospheric and reactor neutrino sectors.
-In the case of astrophysics neutrinos, the decoherence effects can accumulate during the long propagation.
-The Planck scale effects are expected to manifest strongly in high energy particles that propagates for long distances.
-Nevertheless, in this sector, the decoherence effects caused by the different propagation velocities of the different mass eigenstates can interfere with the QG-induced decoherence effects \cite{DEsposito}.
+As it is illustrated in \cite{DEsposito}, only the metric perturbations can significantly affect the oscillation pattern enough to allow for the effects detection under the condition $D_{ij}\geq1$.
+The ideal setup to test these predictions is provided by long and medium baseline reactor neutrino experiments \cite{DEsposito}.
+In these cases, the neutrino flux is not affected, werehas the oscillation probability is modified by the supposed QG caused decoherence.
+Nevertheless, in this sector, the decoherence effects caused by the different propagation velocities of the different mass eigenstates can interfere with the QG-induced decoherence effects \cite{DEsposito}.\\ Another interesting scenario is the case of astrophysics neutrinos \cite{Stuttard,IceCubeDec}.
+In this scenario, the loss of coherence caused by QG can manifest determining a loss of unitarity.
+Indeed, if neutrinos interact with a fluctuating background, different initial quantum wave states can lead to the same final states, potentially violating unitarity.
+In such a scenario, Planck scale effects are expected to manifest strongly in high-energy particles propagating over long distances.